 What is the cost?
 Good instructors and training facilities are expensive.
 If public training courses are offered for free or at a very low price, consider the motivation.

 On-site training involves hiring a specialized instructor to provide customized training at the company.
 The advantage over public training is that tuition can be perfectly matched to the needs of the learners.
 If the audience is large enough, on-site training can also bring cost savings compared to public classes.
 On-site training is especially useful for teaching senior management.
 We recommend you choose on-site trainers from reputable training companies only – avoid consultants due to their interest in selling consulting services.

-Multimedia video training (usually in the form of a DVD) is stand-alone training that is conducted through a combination of instruction and examples using films, speech and sound.
+Multimedia video training (usually in the form of a DVD) is conducted through a combination of instruction and examples using films, speech and sound.
 As well as being an enjoyable training method, it's a very cost-effective since any number of people can be taught by a single DVD.
 Multimedia training is ideal for introducing employees to ISO 9001.

 The market for ISO 9001 multimedia video training is small but courses available are generally very good.
-However, there are also recordings of public courses that are sold as video training – these materials lack multimedia elements and are therefore less entertaining and effective.
+However, there are also recordings of public courses that are sold as video training – these materials ought to be avoided since they lack multimedia elements and are therefore less entertaining and effective.

 Online training (or e-learning) is a popular and effective option: it is completely flexible and can be taken anytime on any computer with an internet connection; it can be paused and resumed whenever needed.
 Online training is priced on a per-user basis and is therefore a cost-effective approach when only a small number of company staff require tuition.

 The increasing popularity of online training has unfortunately lead to some misrepresentation.
 The use of the word "online" or "e-learning" does not necessarily guarantee interactive, online training.